ajaykumar-hackwarts/Mobile-Application-Security/AndroidBasics.md

 3. Pending Intent : It's a wrapper around a regular intent that allows another app or the system to execute the intent later

  Example : Setting an alarm and closing the clock app and it will trigger at the time.
-Notification came and later when we click only it will go to the chat activity in an application.
+Notification came before itself but later only when we click only it will go to the chat activity in an application.

 ## 6. Fragments :

-Reusable portion of an Activity's UI a part of Activity which has its own layout, lifecycle and logic inside the activity.
+Reusable portion of an Activity's UI, a part of Activity which has its own layout, lifecycle and logic inside the activity.

 Example : In WhatsApp Chat, Status and Call fragments are there inside the mainactivity.